conorhastings/react-test-generator/README.md

 Once installed call this command in your terminal

 `react-testgen -i '/path/to/my/components -o '/tests'`

+and can call `react-testgen -h` for help.

 This will generate test files for each located component following the same directory structure as the input path.
 This is a useful command for executing all the tests at once: